evothings/ecraft2learn/arduinobot/README.md

         -h --help        Show this screen.
         -v --version     Show version.

+In fact, with a running **mosquitto** locally using default configuration you should be able to run arduinobot without any arguments.
+It will then use default values for username, password and MQTT server.

-If you run it successfully it should look something like this:
+If it works it should look something like this:

     gokr@yoda:~$ arduinobot
     INFO Jester is making jokes at http://localhost:10000